deancass3/tinder-bot/README.md

 - Developed during the Covid-19 outbreak
     - Time efficient, undetectable.

-- Requires 2 system arguements to operate
+- Requires 3 system arguements to operate
     - <code>sys.argv[1]</code>: Number of swipes per loop.
     - <code>sys.argv[2]</code>: Number of loops.
+    - <code>sys.argv[3]</code>: Arbitrary constant value that increases the swiping speed.
+        - Recommended range for sys.argv[3]: (0.0008-0.005) anything above that could risk your account getting flagged or banned.

 - I've included a <code>.bat</code> and a <code>.sh</code> file for ease of running the bot.
 The default arguements can be changed in both by simply editing the file.

     - The bot can be ran responsively in a VM (in the background) as you're working.
 (VM solution not implemented in the solution provided)